Riau Islands: Pre-sultanate era

 Riau has for centuries been the home of Malay and Orang Laut people (sea nomads).
 Later migrants came from southern China and Indochina, today people from a large region of Asia has settled on the Islands.
 The Riau archipelago is located on the China–India maritime trading route.
 Chinese maritime records indicate that one of Riau archipelago's islands, Bintan, and Temasek, the old name of Singapore, were inhabited by Malay corsairs.

 As many as three hundred ships were used to force Chinese ships returning from the Indian Ocean into pirate harbors and to attack those who resisted.
 Large quantities of Chinese ceramics have been recovered on Bintan, some date back to the early Song dynasty (960–1127).
-An Arabian explorer, Ibnu Battuta, wrote about Riau in the 13th century: "Here there are little islands, from which armed black pirates with poised arrows emerged, possessing armed warships; they plunder people but do not enslave them."
+An Berber explorer, Ibnu Battuta, wrote about Riau in the 13th century: "Here there are little islands, from which armed black pirates with poised arrows emerged, possessing armed warships; they plunder people but do not enslave them."
 Log records of Chinese ships testify these incidents in the 12th century.
 Even after several centuries, the Riau archipelago, especially Bintan, is still referred to as the "Pirate Island".

 During the 12th to 13th century, the Riau archipelago was a part of the Srivijaya Empire.
 Sri Tri Buana, a member of the royal family of Palembang, visited Riau in 1290.
 The Queen of Bintan met him, and he combined flotilla of 800 vessels sailed for Bintan where he later became a king.
 It is also said that it was he who gave name to Singapore.
 Upon landing on Temasek, he spotted an animal, which he thought was a lion, and renamed Temasek as Singapura (Lion City).
 He also proclaimed himself as a king of Singapore.

 According to the Malay Annals, Sri Tri Buana, fleeing from the sacking of Palembang, stayed on Bintan for several years, gathering his strength before founding the Kingdom of Singapura (Singapore).